-- Dante’s technique of rapid recontextualization, here applied to Francesca’s story
+- Dante’s technique of rapid revisionism, here applied to Francesca’s story from Inferno 5

-- Florence and its “gluttony” for dominion and power: the metaphorizing of sin (the example of verse 50, discussed below)
+- Florence and its “gluttony” for dominion and power: in Inferno 6 we see Dante engaged in the metaphorizing of sin

-- the important distinction between sin and underlying vice is introduced in verses 74-75
+- In this canto Dante introduces the important distinction between sinful act and underlying vice

 - Florence and factional violence: Dante’s own exile from Florence in 1302 is prophesied by Ciacco

-- the shame and dishonor of exile, already described pwerfully in the Convivio
+- The shame and dishonor of exile were already powerfully described by Dante in his philosophical treatise, Convivio

-- the lexicon of exile and dishonor, from Boethius’ exile invoked in the Convivio as “la perpetuale infamia del suo essilio” (the perpetual infamy of his exile [1.2.13]) to the shame (”onta”) of the White Guelphs in Inferno 6
+- The lexicon of exile and dishonor: from Boethius’ exile invoked in the Convivio as “la perpetuale infamia del suo essilio” (the perpetual infamy of his exile [Conv.
+1.2.13]) to the shame (”onta”) of the exiled White Guelphs in Inferno 6

-- political analysis: the “divided city” of verse 61 and its implications as spelled out in Inferno 28; this canto’s catalogue of Florentine citizens who did bad rather than good — Farinata, Tegghiaio, Iacopo Rusticucci, Arrigo, and Mosca — culminates in Inferno 28
+- The “divided city” of verse 61 and its implications culminate in Inferno 28, where we find the last member of this canto’s catalogue of famous Florentine citizens, all denizens of Hell: Farinata, Tegghiaio, Iacopo Rusticucci, Arrigo, and Mosca

-- Dante’s analysis of Inferno 6 casts a net over a century of Florentine history: from the killing of Buondelmonte in 1216 to the time of Dante’s own exile in 1302
+- Dante’s analysis casts a net over a century of Florentine history: from the killing of Buondelmonte in 1216 to the time of Dante’s own exile in 1302

-- Appendix on Dante’s canzone Poscia ch’Amor (circa 1295), whose social analysis on apparently good citizens who are in fact bad still resonates in Inferno 6
+- Appendix on Dante’s canzone Poscia ch’Amor (circa 1295): the canzone’s social analysis of apparently virtuous citizens who are in fact vicious is a source of Inferno 6

 [3] As I write in The Undivine Comedy: